MS in Clinical Laboratory Science – Cytopathology Track

 For individuals with a BS degree in biology or related science who completed the required undergraduate prerequisite science courses.

-- Classes begin annually in the Fall semester
+- Classes begin in the Fall or Spring semester

-- Cytopathology courses (43 credits) that require on campus attendance at lectures, seminars, and student lab sessions, as well as clinical practice at off-campus hospital and reference lab affiliated sites
+- Advanced Cytopathology courses (12 to 18 credits) that require on campus attendance at lectures, seminars, and student lab sessions, and advanced clinical practice at off-campus hospital and reference lab affiliated sites

 - MS-CLS core courses (12 credits) taken online